splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 There are several ways to create a detector.

 * You can clone an existing detector if you have existing detectors that you want to modify.
-See :ref:`clone-detector`
+See :ref:`clone-detector`.
 * You can customize AutoDetect detectors.
 See :ref:`autodetect-customize`.
 * Start from the Detector tab to create detectors based on what you are currently viewing, such as a chart or the Infrastructure Navigator.
 See :ref:`create-detector-from-chart`.
 * Create a detector from a dashboard chart to preselect one of the chart signals as the signal to be monitored.
 See :ref:`create-detector-from-chart`.